 ISO/IEC 42001:2023 Annex A.7.2, A.10.
 GDPR Article 28.
 NIST AI RMF MAP-2.
 Colorado SB 26-189 §6-1-1702(1).

-DPA contains no reference to AI processing, model training, or AI-specific data handling.
+DPA contains no reference to AI processing or model training.

 P2-03AI Sub-Processor Disclosure10 pts